-We prove the modularity for an algebraic space curve $Y$ of genus $50$ in $\mathbb{P}^5$, which consists of $21$ quartic polynomials in six variables, by means of an explicit modular parameterizations by theta constants of order $13$.
-This provides an example of modularity for higher genus space curve as well as an explicit uniformization of algebraic space curves of higher genus and a hyperbolic uniformization of arithmetic type for a higher genus arithmetic algebraic curve.
-In particular, it gives a new solution for Hilbert's 22nd problem, i.e., uniformization of analytic relations by means of automorphic functions, by means of an explicit construction of uniformity for an over-determined system of algebraic relations among five variables by theta constants.
+We prove the modularity for an algebraic space curve $Y$ of genus $50$ in $\mathbb{P}^5$, which consists of $21$ quartic polynomials in six variables, by means of an explicit modular parametrization by theta constants of order $13$.
+This provides an example of modularity, explicit uniformization and hyperbolic uniformization of arithmetic type for a higher genus (arithmetic) algebraic space curve.
+In particular, it gives a new example for Hilbert's 22nd problem.
 This gives $21$ modular equations of order $13$, which greatly improve the result of Ramanujan and Evans on the construction of modular equations of order $13$.
-We show that this curve $Y$ is isomorphic to the modular curve $X(13)$.
-The corresponding ideal $I(Y)$ is invariant under the action of $\text{SL}(2, 13)$, which leads to a new ($21$-dimensional, complementary series) representation of $\text{SL}(2, 13)$.
-We determine both a small set of generators for a polynomial defining ideal and the minimum number of equations needed to define this algebraic space curve $Y$ in $\mathbb{P}^5$.
+We show that $Y$ is isomorphic to the modular curve $X(13)$.
+The corresponding ideal $I(Y)$ is invariant under the action of $\text{SL}(2, 13)$, which leads to a $21$-dimensional reducible representation of $\text{SL}(2, 13)$, whose decomposition as the direct sum of $1$, $7$ and $13$-dimensional representations gives two distinct arithmetical realizations of $X(13)$ by character fields $\mathbb{Q}(\chi)=\mathbb{Q}(\zeta_7+\zeta_7^{-1})$ or $\mathbb{Q}(\chi)=\mathbb{Q}(\sqrt{13})$ of irreducible representations of $\text{SL}(2, 13)$ in two different ways corresponding to the decompositions of cohomology groups of a projective or affine variety with values in a coherent algebraic sheaf on $X(13)$ as well as the geometric construction of $Y$, the geometric realization of the degenerate principal series and the Steinberg representation of $\text{SL}(2, 13)$.
 The projection $Y \rightarrow Y/\text{SL}(2, 13)$ (identified with $\mathbb{CP}^1$) is a Galois covering whose generic fibre is interpreted as the Galois resolvent of the modular equation $\Phi_{13}(\cdot, j)=0$ of level $13$, i.e., the function field of $Y$ is the splitting field of this modular equation over $\mathbb{C}(j)$.
-The ring of invariant polynomials $(\mathbb{C}[z_1, z_2, z_3, z_4, z_5, z_6]/I(Y))^{\text{SL}(2, 13)}$ over the modular curve $X(13)$ leads to a new perspective on the theory of $E_6$, $E_7$ and $E_8$-singularities.
+The ring of invariant polynomials $(\mathbb{C}[z_1, z_2, z_3, z_4, z_5, z_6]/I(Y))^{\text{SL}(2, 13)}$ over $X(13)$ leads to a new perspective on the theory of $E_6$, $E_7$ and $E_8$-singularities.

 2.0 cm

 2.0 cm